 Exercise Your Bones

 Just like your muscles, your bones get stronger if you give them a workout.
+(Always check with your doctor before starting a new exercise plan.)
 Weight-bearing exercises are best for your bones.
 They’re the ones that force your body to work against gravity as you move.
 That prompts the body to make new bone.

 Weight-bearing exercises include: